 Attendance and completion of required clinical hours is mandatory.
 Any missed clinical days must be made up on alternative days before the end of a semester.
-The Associate Degree Nursing Program curriculum has been approved based on the submitted clock hours.
+The Bachelors of Science in Nursing Program curriculum has been approved based on the submitted clock hours.
 Therefore, the hours allocated for clinical practice must be fulfilled.
 Otherwise, the clinical course would be graded as incomplete, which must be made up before you may progress in the program.

-- · If you miss one (1) clinical day, your grade will not be changed. - · If you miss a 2nd clinical day, your grade is lowered 10% - If you miss a 3rd clinical day, your grade is lowered an additional 10% - If you miss a 4th clinical day, you have failed your Clinical Course and will be automatically expelled from the program. - Student grade reductions will remain in effect for all absences (excused and unexcused) regardless of completion of makeup hours.
+- If you miss one (1) clinical day, your grade will remain the same - If you miss a 2nd clinical day, your grade will be lowered 10% - If you miss a 3rd clinical day, your grade will be lowered an additional 10% - If you miss a 4th clinical day, you have failed your Clinical Course and will be automatically expelled from the program.